 What are Accelerated Online Courses?

-Taking an accelerated course allows you to complete the coursework in half the time.
-Students consider choosing the condensed time frame of an Accelerated Class if they cannot commit to a semester-long course schedule.
+Taking an accelerated course allows you to complete the coursework in less time.
+Students consider choosing the condensed time frame of an accelerated class if they cannot commit to a semester-long course schedule.
 Students who miss the semester start date have the option of taking accelerated classes that start late rather than having to wait until the next semester begins to begin a class.

 To be successful in your accelerated course, you are expected to: